JuanModesto/shipment-assignment/README.md

 # shipment-assignment
-It figures out the most optimal assignment of drivers to a list of shipments destinations, choosing a single driver for each shipment adress, such that no driver is assigned more than once.
+This is a NodeJS application to find out the most optimal assignment of drivers to a list of shipping destinations, choosing a single driver for each shipping address based on their scores and ensuring that no driver is assigned more than once.

 ## Introduction